Malgium: Old Babylonian Period

 Ḫammu-rāpi of Babylon (c.
 1792–1750 BC), in a coalition with Shamshi-Adad I (of Ekallatum)and Ibal-pi-El II (of Eshnunna), campaigned against the city-state until its ruler bought them off with 15 talents of silver.
 Malgium’s king, ^{d}Ipiq-Ištar, concluded a treaty and subsequently provided aid and soldiers in Ḫammu-rāpi’s campaign against Larsa.
 After years of conflict, Ḫammu-rāpi destroyed the city walls of Malgium in his 35th year of reign denoting that year as "Year in which Hammu-rabi the king by the orders of An and Enlil destroyed the city walls of Mari and Malgium".
 Most of the population of Malgium was deported to Kish, Isin, and especially Pī-Kasî (modern Tell Abu Antiq).
 Prisoner of war records from Uruk under ruler Rîm-Anum (c.
-18th century BC) who was a contemporary of Samsu-iluna of Babylon (son of Ḫammu-rāpi) mention a number captive from Malgium.
+18th century BC) who was a contemporary of Samsu-iluna of Babylon (son of Ḫammu-rāpi) mention a number of captives from Malgium.

 Malgium survived in some form until late in the 2nd millennium BC and is recorded in two kudurru of Kassite ruler Meli-Šipak (c.
 1186–1172 BC).
+It was also a province of the Second Dynasty of Isin (c.
+1153–1022 BC).